- Things to Know

 - The dislocated ankle is often diagnosed clinically by the appearance of the ankle.
 The physical examination can determine the abnormal relationship of the tibia, fibula, and talus.
-In addition to the ankle, the health care professional may also exam the structures of the foot and knee, looking for other potential associated injuries.
+In addition to the ankle, the health care professional may also examine the structures of the foot and knee, looking for other potential associated injuries.

 - Because blood vessels and nerves can become stretched and damaged when the ankle dislocates, pulses and sensation in the foot are evaluated.
 Skin complications are common because as the skin stretches over a bony prominence when the ankle is dislocated, it can lose its blood supply and die.

-- Depending upon the situation, CT or MRI scans might be considered to evaluate the damage to the joint surface, to look for occult or hidden fractures, and to assess the ligaments and tendons that surround and stabilize the ankle joint.
+- Depending upon the situation, CT or MRI scans might be considered to evaluate the damage to the joint surface, look for occult or hidden fractures, and to assess the ligaments and tendons that surround and stabilize the ankle joint.

 What is the treatment for a dislocated ankle?